andrewdavidsmith/transferase/docs/installing_Rxfr.md

 If you got any output, then you can skip the next step.
 Otherwise we need to make sure that R (through Conda) knows the standard compiler with macOS-15 can do C++23.
-We will put some info in `$HOME/.R/Makevars`, which is your personal configuration for tweaking the compiler settings used by R. I've been successful just copying the existing configuration for C++17, and changing the 17 to 23 where it matters.
-The commands below will make your `~/R` directory if it doesn't exist, then extract R's information about C++17, change the "17" to "23", and append it to your personal `Makevars` file:
+We will put some info in `$HOME/.R/Makevars`, which is your personal configuration for tweaking the compiler settings used by R (this was explained above for Linux, search for the "C++23").
+We will use the same method of copying the config for C++17 and changing the "17" to "23":

 ```console
 mkdir -p ${HOME}/.R && \
 R CMD config --all | grep CXX17 | \
     sed "s/CXX17/CXX23/g; s/++17/++23/g" >> ${HOME}/.R/Makevars
 ```

-If you already had a `Makevars` file, this won't overwrite whatever was in it, and if you had already done setup for C++23, you are probably way ahead of me.

 Now we can proceed.
 These two commands install the R dependencies for Rxfr and then get the source package: